Akshaychdev/Heroku-Docker-Django-Tester/Docs/django_deployment.md

 ### Using environment variables in heroku

 * Environment variables denoted as `config vars` in heroku, heroku can store data such as encryption keys or external resource addresses in config vars.
 At runtime, config vars are exposed as environment variables to the application.
-* To set the config var on Heroku, use `heroku config:set TIMES=2`, To fetch the env variables use `os.environ.get('TIMES',3)`(here 3 is the default.).
+* To set the config var on Heroku, use `heroku config:set TIMES=2`, To fetch the env variables use `os.environ.get('TIMES',3)`(here 3 is the default.), also `os.environ["TIMES"]` can be used.
 * View all the config vars that are set, use `heroku config`,

 ### Using the free heroku postgres addon

-* Heroku Postgres add-on automatically provisioned when your app was deployed and it is free, A database is an add-on, use the addons command in the CLI, to find all addons existing, `heroku addons`
+* Heroku Postgres add-on automatically provisioned when the app was deployed and it is free, A database is an add-on, use the addons command in the CLI, to find all addons existing, `heroku addons`
-* the `config vars` for your app will display the URL that your app is using to connect to the database, DATABASE_URL:
+* the `heroku config` for your app will display the URL that your app is using to connect to the database, DATABASE_URL:

   ```console
   $ heroku config